congbang-le/stadiff-aws/README.md

 ### 2. Run all-in-one deployment script

-To create the EC2 instance and host the Flask application for using Stable Diffusion, you can do like this:
+To create the EC2 instance and host the Flask application, you can do like this:

 ```bash
 cd infra
 bash helpers.sh deploy
 ```

-After the script is completed, you can see the url in the output
+After the script finish executing, you can see the URL in the output

 ```bash
 ...